bkhanal-11/ml-deployment/README.md

-# ml-deployment
+# Machine Learning Deployment

-My take on deployment of ML model using FastAPI, Docker and Kubernetes.
+Using YOLOv8 to get prediction for simple mask detection problem using FastAPI.
+Also trying out the deployment in Docker and Kubernetes.